-- 23. On 3rd September 2007, the F's Spanish lawyers made an application for "the immediate resumption without further delay of these proceedings for the return of a child". - 24.
-On 13th September 2007, Coleridge J. made declarations that the F had parental responsibility for H and that she was habitually resident in the UK and directed that the F could disclose papers filed in the proceedings to the Home Office to assist in his application to vary his leave to remain in the country. - 25.
-The Hague Convention 1980 proceedings made slow progress in Spain.
-In part this appears to have been caused by the M making an allegation against the F that he was a fundamentalist: an allegation which was investigated by the criminal authorities in Spain resulting in the complaint being dropped by the Criminal Investigation Court in Seville as not constituting any offence.
-The F's Spanish lawyer describes the M's complaint as a malicious delaying tactic. - 26.
-Eventually, the final hearing of the Hague Convention 1980 proceedings in Spain came before the Court of First Instance in Seville on, it appears, 23rd and 24th April 2008.
-On 24th April 2008, the court decided that, pursuant to Article 13 (b) of the Convention, it would not order the return of H to the UK. - 27.
-The material reasoning of the Spanish court was as follows:
+[23] On 3 September 2007, F's Spanish lawyers made an application for 'the immediate resumption without further delay of these proceedings for the return of a child'.

+[24] On 13 September 2007, Coleridge J made declarations that F had parental responsibility for H and that he was habitually resident in the UK and directed that F could disclose papers filed in the proceedings to the Home Office to assist in his application to vary his leave to remain in the country.

+[25] The Hague Convention proceedings made slow progress in Spain.
+In part this appears to have been caused by M making an allegation against F that he was a fundamentalist: an allegation which was investigated by the criminal authorities in Spain resulting in the complaint being dropped by the Criminal Investigation Court in Seville as not constituting any offence.
+F's Spanish lawyer describes M's complaint as a malicious delaying tactic.

+[26] Eventually, the final hearing of the Hague Convention proceedings in Spain came before the Court of First Instance in Seville on, it appears, 23 and 24 April 2008.
+On 24 April 2008, the court decided that, pursuant to Art 13(b) of the Hague Convention, it would not order the return of H to the UK.

+[27] The material reasoning of the Spanish court was as follows:

-"From the documentation in the dossier...there is inference of the excellent situation of the minor and her settling in and adaptation to the new environment in Spain, along with the positive and gratifying relationship which she has with her mother, a relationship necessary for her appropriate and proper development in all aspects, especially at this time, given her age and the stage of formation of her personality; due to all of the aforesaid, given the current situation of the little girl and her parents, living in different countries, who do not have plans to live together and who have plans to continue the lifestyle and place of residence (Seville and London) that they currently have, along with the support of the extended maternal family, it can be understood that the return to the father, depriving the girl of her relationship with her mother, a reference attachment figure, and a normalised and stable family situation, entails a physical risk for H and consequently, the hypothesis upheld in the aforementioned articles of the quoted Convention being met, it is appropriate to refuse [a return]".
+'From the documentation in the dossier ... there is inference of the excellent situation of the minor and her settling in and adaptation to the new environment in Spain, along with the positive and gratifying relationship which she has with her mother, a relationship necessary for her appropriate and proper development in all aspects, especially at this time, given her age and the stage of formation of her personality; due to all of the aforesaid, given the current situation of the little girl and her parents, living in different countries, who do not have plans to live together and who have plans to continue the lifestyle and place of residence (Seville and London) that they currently have, along with the support of the extended maternal family, it can be understood that the return to the father, depriving the girl of her relationship with her mother, a reference attachment figure, and a normalised and stable family situation, entails a physical risk for H and consequently, the hypothesis upheld in the aforementioned articles of the quoted Convention being met, it is appropriate to refuse [a return].